Dynamic Range Reduction via Branch-and-Bound: Conclusion

 \section{Conclusion}

 In this paper, we developed a principled Branch-and-Bound algorithm for reducing the required precision for quadratic unconstrained binary optimization problems (\QUBO).
-In order to do this, we consider the dynamic range ($\DR$) as a measure of required precision, which we iteratively reduce in a Markov Decision Process (MDP) framework.
-We propose computationally efficient (quadratically in problem size) and theoretically sound bounds for pruning, leading to drastic reduction of the search space size.
+In order to achieve this, we consider the dynamic range ($\DR$) as a measure of complexity, which we iteratively reduce in a Markov decision process (MDP) framework.
+We propose computationally efficient and theoretically sound bounds for pruning, leading to drastic reduction of the search space size.
 Furthermore, we combine our approach with the well-known policy rollout for improving computational efficiency and the performance of already existing heuristics.
 Our extensive experiments comply with the theoretical insights.
-We use our method to reduce the $\DR$ of \textsf{NP}-hard real-word problems, such as clustering and subset sum.
-Our proposed algorithm largely outperforms recently developed greedy heuristics.
-The reduced \QUBO instances are then solved with a real quantum annealer (QA).
-We conclude that our method enhances the reliability of a QA in finding the optimum, as the \emph{Integrated Control Errors} constrain the dynamic range of the hardware parameters.
+We use our method to reduce the $\DR$ of \textsf{NP}-hard real-word problems, such as clustering, subset sum and vector quantization.
+Our proposed algorithm largely outperforms recently developed algorithms, while also being applicable to arbitrary \QUBO problems.
+The effectiveness for hardware solvers is shown for a real quantum annealer (QA) and an FPGA-based digital annealer (DA).
+We conclude that our method enhances the reliability of QA and DA in finding the optimum, and reduces the power consumption of DA.

-In future work, it would be very interesting to investigate further techniques for approximate dynamic programming, such as reinforcement learning.
-Since our MDP is determinstic and the action space is discrete, $Q$-learning can be of great benefit to learn different base policies, other than the greedy approach.
-This could then easily be fit into our framework.
-Furthermore, evaluation of the effect of our algorithm for using different hardware, such as GPUs, FPGAs or coherent Ising machines is very intriguing.